felipeggrod/VideoMemeGenerator/README.md

 # Video Meme Generator

-This is a simple app that generates memes from videos
+A simple app that generates memes from videos.
+Made with React.js